Richard Di Natale: Political career

-Di Natale was a Greens' Senate candidate from 2004.
+Di Natale joined the Victorian Greens in 2000.
+He was as a Greens Senate candidate in 2004.

 Di Natale also ran for the position of Lord Mayor of Melbourne in 2004, coming second to the elected John So.

 In both 2002 and 2006, Di Natale was narrowly defeated in the seat of Melbourne in the Victorian Legislative Assembly, almost unseating ALP health minister Bronwyn Pike.
 He received 48% of the two-party preferred vote in both elections.
 Di Natale acted as health spokesperson for the Greens in Victoria and in 2002 spoke about the Greens' support for harm reduction policies to manage illicit drug use.

-In April 2007, Di Natale spoke out about the health implications of climate change, and later that year voiced concerns about terror laws in relation to the then suspect Dr. Muhamed Haneef.
+In April 2007, Di Natale spoke out about the health implications of climate change, and later that year voiced concerns about terror laws in relation to the then suspect Muhamed Haneef.

 Di Natale was nominated as the Australian Greens' lead senate candidate for Victoria for the 2010 federal election.
 Greens leader Senator Bob Brown labelled Di Natale as the Greens' "next strongest hope" at this election.

 At the 2010 election, Di Natale won a Senate seat representing Victoria.
 His term began on 1 July 2011.
 Upon taking up his seat in the Senate, Di Natale became the Greens' federal spokesperson for health.
 His other portfolios include sport and multiculturalism.

 Di Natale was elected unopposed as parliamentary leader of the Greens party room on 6 May 2015 following the resignation of Christine Milne from the position.

 The Greens achieved mixed results at the 2016 federal election.
 The Party targeted several House of Representatives seats, but did not win any additional seats despite achieving large swings.
 The party also lost a senator.
 Di Natale argued that the Greens' election strategy had been successful, with voters now seeing them as a major party.

+Di Natale has written in favour of legalising cannabis and against the war on drugs, as well as his support for a universal basic income.